 Wordfence will even email you if it finds a potential problem, or if you have plugins or themes that have updates available.
 Since outdated theme and plugin files are often a hackers best friend, it’s good to know that I will get those emails even if I haven’t had a chance to log into the admin interface in a few days.

 In short, while hosting your own WordPress installation is rife with potential security headaches, with some vigilance it can be done.
-Having a plugin like Wordfence running on the site can go a long way toward helping you be vigilant and on top of any changes that some one else might be making to your site!Tags: comments, Plugin, Security, Wordpress
+Having a plugin like Wordfence running on the site can go a long way toward helping you be vigilant and on top of any changes that some one else might be making to your site!Tags: comments, Malware, Plugin, Security, Wordpress